koustuvsinha/benchmarker/README.md

 Being a newcomer into the Android World, contributions of any form are wholeheartedly welcome!
 Read the [Contributing Guidelines](DEVELOPMENT.md#contribution-guidelines) and if you are a first time Android Developer read the [Tools to download](DEVELOPMENT.md#tools-to-download)

+## Credits
+Thanks to the projects mentioned in the [dependencies](DEVELOPMENT.md#dependencies) section for providing such amazing libraries to work with!

 ## License
 [MIT](LICENSE.md)